igor-baiborodine/docker-liferay-portal-ce/readme/content.md

 ... where `<container name>` is the name you want to assign to your container and `<tag>` is the tag specifying the Liferay Portal CE version you want.
 See the list above for relevant tags.

-The default Liferay Portal configuration is applied which features an embedded database (H2), and an embedded Elasticsearch instance.
+The default Liferay Portal configuration contains an embedded Hypersonic database instance, and an embedded Elasticsearch instance.
 Please note that this setup is not suitable for production.

 You can test it by visiting `http://container-ip:8080` in a browser.
 To get the container IP address, you can execute the following command:
 ```console